 2. Gear Up

-Grab a bucket or a bag: If you don’t find anything at home, you can get 2, 3 or 5 gallons buckets at your local hardware store for $4 or $5 each.
+Grab a bucket or a bag: If you don’t find anything at home, you can get 2-5 gallon buckets at your local hardware store for only a few dollars each.

 Put on some gloves: Reusable ones are more sustainable.
 You can also find these at your hardware store for less than $5.

-Don’t forget your phone: Take pictures and share them on social media if this is in your practice @pacificbeachcoalition for Facebook and Instragram.
+Don’t forget your phone: Take pictures and share them on social media and tag @pacificbeachcoalition on Facebook and Instragram.
 And with the Clean Swell app installed, you can track how much trash you pick up.
 More details below!

 3. Cleanup Around You

-If your county is still adopting SIP, just go around your block.
-Look for tiny bits of litter such as food wrappers, cigarette butts, bottle caps etc…
+Even just cleaning up your around your block makes a huge difference.
+Look for tiny bits of litter such as food wrappers, cigarette butts, bottle caps, etc.

-If your county is now adopting more relaxed rules, you can go to your favorite beach, park, neighborhood, trails and pick up litter there.
+You can also go to your favorite beach, park, neighborhood, or trails and pick up litter there.

 Going to the same place regularly is actually a great way to see how much of a difference you make.
 Hopefully, you will find less and less litter and you will very likely inspire others to do the same!